brianhigh/shiny-leaflet-superzip-example/README.md

 # shiny-leaflet-superzip-example

-Example container template for use with Docker and ShinyProxy
+Example container template for use with Docker and ShinyProxy.
+Shows a Leaflet map and two plots.

 ## Setup